 Dana and Renee officially founded Mystery Ranch in 2000, and they were officially back in packs.
 The hip sack that Dana built for Alice was the beginning of what would become Mystery Ranch's patented lumbar wrap, and the designs for the NICE frame and SATL would soon follow.
 Though firmly entrenched in outdoor retail, Dana was approached by the Navy SEALs for custom packs in 2004, and Mystery Ranch began a relationship with the military that would significantly alter its business model and design strategy.

 Dana and Renee decided to move the company to a direct sales model so that they could focus on designing products for specialized customers with a new capacity for customization and rapid prototyping.
 The feedback from the military and Special Forces users provided a better understanding of what customers wanted and how best to give it to them.
-Dana and Renee took what they learned from these relationships and applied it to design and construction of all product lines, so that regardless of the mission, a Mystery Ranch pack is up to the job.
+Dana and Renee took what they learned from these relationships and applied it to the design and construction of all product lines, so that regardless of the mission, a Mystery Ranch pack is up to the job.

 This was a move away from the traditional wholesale model in the outdoor industry, but one that provided Mystery Ranch an opportunity to design for high level customers in military, wildland fire, backpack hunting, and mountaineering.
 The innovation that followed allowed Dana the creative freedom to push the boundaries of what was possible in pack design and materials technology, while building on his history of designing durable and comfortable packs, and has inspired user-centric designs across all Mystery Ranch products.